adeaton/getting_cleaning_data/Codebook.md

 ### Steps followed
 Created one R script called run_analysis.R that does the following.
-1. Merged the training and the test sets to create one data set..
+1. Merged the training and the test sets to create one data set.

 2. Extracted only the measurements on the mean and standard deviation for each measurement.
-Selected any feature containing the string "mean" or "std"..
+Selected any feature containing the string "mean" or "std".

 3. Used descriptive activity names to name the activities in the data set.
-This info was found in activity_labels.txt..
+This info was found in activity_labels.txt.

-4. Appropriately labeled the data set with descriptive variable names (see "variable names"..
+4. Appropriately labeled the data set with descriptive variable names (see "variable names".

 5. From the data set in step 4, created a second, independent tidy data set with the average of each variable for each activity and each subject using dplyr package.
-Called "tidy_data_step5.txt"..
+Called "tidy_data_step5.txt".

 ### Variable names:
 * activity: activity name e.g. WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING